FranciscoMendes10866/plang/README.md

 If you want to test any of the node apis inside the containers, to test their operation, I recommend using an API Client such as `Postman` or `Insomnia`.

-To get the JSON response from the `fnac-api`, type the following URL:
+To get the JSON response from the `fnac-api` with the `POST` method, type the following URL:

 ```
 http://localhost/fnac